genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 non-reference alleles used in variant calling) and SP (phred-scaled strand bias P-value) tags in the output file.

-You are also able to select chromosomes for analysis, using “Chromosome to analyse” option and merge samples with the same metainfo key (specify “Key to merge samples)”.
+You are also able to select chromosomes for analysis, using "Chromosome to analyse" option and merge samples with the same metainfo key (specify "Key to merge samples)".
 The last option can be useful for merging technical replicates.

 The result Genetic Variations file can be opened in Genome Browser as a